Brown Butter Burgers

 I’m always on the hunt to find relatively simple ways to boost the flavor in a standard burger.
 My favorite technique for quick burger making is to smash the burger and while I’m not normally a fan of mixing things into the ground beef, this Brown Butter Burger is kind of a big deal.

 When I served these to my family, my wife asked if there was blue cheese in them.
 Kind of a weird question, but it totally makes sense.
-Even though the burgers look simple, they are super juicy and have a nutty flavor from the butter in the burger that isn’t far off from a melted blue cheese.
+Even though the burgers look simple, they are super juicy and have a nutty flavor from the butter in the burger that isn’t far off from blue cheese.